dnanexus/dxCompiler/doc/ExpertOptions.md

 ## Job reuse

 By default, job results are [reused](https://documentation.dnanexus.com/user/running-apps-and-workflows/job-reuse).
 This is an optimization whereby when a job is run a second time, the results from the previous execution are returned, skipping job execution entirely.
-Reuses of subworkflows and subtasks used from different workflow files are not supported.

 Sometimes, it is desirable to disable this behavior.
 To do so use:

 ```
 {